WE ARE READY- HERE IS OUR PLAN (for now)!

 In the past, Camp Tall Timbers has provided complimentary bus transportation to camp.
 At this time, we do not anticipate being able to offer this service.
 We will work to assign arrival times as camp approaches.
 Families will not be allowed in camp.

 In the past, Camp Tall Timbers has provided complimentary bus transportation to camp.
 At this time, we do not anticipate being able to offer this service.
 We will assign an arrival time for each family as camp approaches.
 We will ask you to say goodbye to your campers in the car and staff members will greet them to take campers to their cabin.
-Family members will need to remain in their vehicle and will not be permitted in camp.
+Family members will need to remain in their vehicles and will not be permitted in camp.

 Cabin capacity will be capped at 8 campers with 2-3 staff members to ensure proper distancing.
 Air circulation will be improved with open windows and screens.